Shivdhakar/Networking-Internship/Week2.md

   Routes the email packets using **IP addresses** to reach the mail server and recipient.

 - **Layer 2: Data Link**
-  Transfers frames locally between your device and the network using **MAC addresses**.
+  Transfers frames locally between the device and the network using **MAC addresses**.

 - **Layer 1: Physical**
   Transmits raw bits over physical media like **Ethernet cables** or **Wi-Fi** signals.